norlab-ulaval/libpointmatcher/doc/Datafilters.md

 ## Sampling Surface Normal Filter <a name="samplingnormhead"></a>

 ### Description
-The above samples extract surface normals at every point in the point cloud.
-In point clouds representing planar surfaces however, a significant of redundant information is contained in adjacent normal vectors.
+The above filters extract surface normals at every point in the point cloud.
+In point clouds representing planar surfaces however, a significant redundant information is contained in adjacent normal vectors.
 This filter attempts to both reduce the number of points within a point cloud and the number of different normal vectors.
 The first is achieved by performing either random sub-sampling as seen previously, or by using one point per box (bin sub-sampling).
 The latter is achieved by recursively decomposing the point-cloud space into boxes until each box contains at most knn points.
 A single normal vector is computed from the knn points in each box.

 __Required descriptors:__  none
 __Output descriptor:__